okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

     * Your OpenID Connect application's `client_id`
     * The response type, which for an ID token is `id_token` and an access token is `token`
     > **Note:** The examples in this guide use the [Implicit flow](/docs/concepts/oauth-openid/#implicit-flow).
 For the [Authorization Code flow](/docs/concepts/oauth-openid/#authorization-code-flow), the response type is `code`.
 You can exchange an authorization code for an ID token and/or an access token using the `/token` endpoint.
     * A scope.
-These examples use `openid` as the scope.
+These examples use `openid` as their scope.
 When you add a Groups claim, both the `openid` and the `groups` scopes are included.
     * Your OpenID Connect application's `redirect_uri`
     * Values for `state` and `nonce`, which can be anything